 Best available techniques:

-Our production facilities are equipped with the most advanced environmental technologies and our company philosophy is centered on R+D+i.
+The facilities in our production plant are equipped with the most advanced environmental technologies and we are committed to R&D&I as our company philosophy.

-The plant’s anti-pollution devices are subjected to rigorous controls by certified verification agencies in order to ensure that they comply with the established emission limits.
+The anti-pollution devices undergo rigorous checks by accredited verifiers to ensure they comply with the emissions limits.

 Integrated packaging management system.